-See How to Boost Retention With Lifestyle Spending Accounts
+See How to Boost Retention With a Lifestyle Spending Account

 May 14, 2019

 Experienced employees carry a wealth of knowledge, a variety of skills and a mature perspective in their roles.
 There’s considerable value in developing a successful retention strategy.
 One report even estimated that replacing a single employee, on average, costs you $15,000!
 So what can you do to retain your best and brightest employees?

 Employers are turning to Lifestyle Spending Accounts (LSAs) as an incentive for their current employees and as a recruiting tool for new employees.
 And beyond recruitment and retention, there are plenty of additional benefits!
 You can design an LSA how you’d like, deciding how often funds are distributed into the account and what types of purchases are considered eligible.